unicodeblaster/unicodeblaster/README.md

 - 🌱 I’m currently learning **Automation,Mern Stack,Cloud Computing**

-- 👯 I’m looking to collaborate on **deep learning and cloud computing ,Android Development**
+- 👯 I’m looking to collaborate on **deep learning and cloud computing ,UI UX Designing**

-- 🤝 I’m looking for help with **Frnot end development**
+- 🤝 I’m looking for help with **Front end development**

 - 👨‍💻 All of my projects are available at [https://github.com/unicodeblaster/](https://github.com/unicodeblaster/)